 - Place the sage bunches in the preheated air fryer basket, keeping as close to a single layer as possible

 - Cover the sage with your air fryer rack or trivet.
-If you don’t have one, bundle the bunches together by the stems with a heat-safe tie
+If you don’t have one, create sage bundles instead by tying the stems with a heat-safe tie (like silicone ties or cooking twine)

 - Cook sage on the air fry setting for 3 minutes at 350°F